zam-1/linux-course/H5/h5-Nimekas.md

 Pramatarov, Martin 2025: Linux dig command, how to install it and use it. https://www.cloudns.net/blog/linux-dig-command-install-use/
 Zivanov, Sara 2024: dig Command in Linux with Examples. https://phoenixnap.com/kb/linux-dig-command-examples
 Gite, Vivek 2024: Linux and Unix dig Command Examples. https://www.cyberciti.biz/faq/linux-unix-dig-command-examples-usage-syntax/
+cloudflare.com 2025: What is a DNS record?. https://www.cloudflare.com/learning/dns/dns-records/
+domain.com 2024: What is WHOIS and How to Look UP a Domain. https://www.domain.com/blog/what-is-whois-and-how-is-it-used/
 https://validator.w3.org

 <br />